 The holidays bring out the best recipes!
-I love them so much but it really makes me wonder why we wait all year long to cook them.
+I love them so much, but it makes me wonder why we wait all year to cook them.
 Maybe that’s what makes them more special?!
-It doesn’t matter though because it IS holiday time and I have rounded up my very favorite holiday recipes for you!
+It doesn’t matter because it IS holiday time, and I have rounded up my very favorite holiday recipes for you!
 There are enough here for you to put together an entire delicious feast!
 A feast that you can make a tradition for years to come!

 The question is, how do you narrow down which ones you are going to choose?
-They are all so amazing and my mouth waters thinking of them!
+They are all so unique, and my mouth waters thinking of them!
 I like to make sure that along with my main dish, I have at least 2-3 sides to go along with it.
-I also like to bake a couple of dessert options… especially if I am baking pie!
-People need variety and there is nothing better than showing up to a holiday event where I can try tons of different food options!
-These recipes are all doable to even the most beginner of cooks.
+I also like to bake a few dessert options… especially if I am baking pie!
+People need variety, and there is nothing better than showing up to a holiday event where I can try tons of different food options!
+These holiday recipes are all doable to even the most beginner of cooks.
 So browse away, pick your favorites and let’s get cooking!

 Holiday Cooking Tips